 You can see the seasonal trend in coal use more clearly in the chart, below.
 As temperatures rise through spring and summer, electricity demand falls and power stations burn less coal.
 Each autumn, this trend is reversed as cooler temperatures set in.

 Coal power output hit zero for the first time in more than 150 years in March 2016.
-It has been so low that output between April and September was less than that from the UK’s solar panels.
+It was so low that output between April and September 2016 was less than that from the UK’s solar panels.
+In 2017, this downwards trend has continued, with coal generation hitting zero again.
+In April 2017 to date, coal has supplied around 2% of UK electricity, down from around 45% in April 2012.

 The UK’s top-up carbon tax, the carbon price floor, doubled in April 2015.
 Three of the UK’s remaining coal plants then closed a year later, in spring 2016.
 The UK plans to close all unabated coal-fired power stations by 2025.